ucsdmanorlab/Napari-VASCilia/docs/source/installation.rst

    This should display information about your GPU and CUDA installation.

+Important notes:

-Important note: WSL installation is straightforward with the command above.
+1. WSL installation is straightforward with the command above.
 However, if you encounter issues, they’re likely due to Windows features that need to be enabled.
 Don’t panic—ask IT for assistance.
+2. After completing the installation and rebooting your system, you do **not** need to open the Ubuntu terminal again.
+   All subsequent steps, including package installation and running VASCilia, will be performed through the **Anaconda Prompt** (not the Ubuntu terminal).

 STEP2: Download the Deep Learning Trained Models